Turkish rights activist Osman Kavala to remain in prison | DW | 18.12.2020

 Kavala was previously accused of orchestrating and financing the Gezi Park protests in Istanbul in 2013.

-He was taken into custody on October 18, 2017, following a meeting with the Goethe-Institut concerning a joint project with Anadolu Kültür.
+He was taken into custody on October 18, 2017, following a meeting with the German Goethe Institute concerning a joint project with Anadolu Kultur.

 Supporters celebrated after Osman Kavala's acquittal on February 18, 2020, but he was arrested again a few hours later

-Kavala was kept in prison despite an the European Court of Human Rights (ECtHR) decision stating that he should be released immediately.
-On December 10, 2019, the ECtHR had ruled that the European Convention on Human Rights had been violated and ordered Kavala to be released immediately.
-The ECtHR concluded that Kavala's arrest was based on political motives, without any reasonable evidence backing the accusations.
-However, Turkish officials did not implement the decision and said the ECtHR's judgment was not final.
+Kavala was kept in prison despite an the European Court of Human Rights (ECHR) decision stating that he should be released immediately.
+On December 10, 2019, the ECHR had ruled that the European Convention on Human Rights had been violated and ordered Kavala to be released immediately.
+The ECHR concluded that Kavala's arrest was based on political motives, without any reasonable evidence backing the accusations.
+However, Turkish officials did not implement the decision and said the ECHR's judgment was not final.

 In September 2020, the Istanbul Chief Public Prosecutor's Office prepared a new indictment, accusing Kavala of collaborating with Henri Barkey, a prominent Turkey scholar in the United States, and "having taken a role in the coup attempt."
 Kaval faces a sentence of life in prison.

-The indictment accuses Barkey of links to the network of US-based Islamic preacher Fethullah Gülen, accused by the Turkish government of orchestrating the July 15, 2016 coup attempt.
-In addition to that it attempts to relate Gezi Park protests to the July, 15 coup attempt and Kavala to Henri Barkey.
-However, there is no evidence supporting these claims.
+The indictment accuses Barkey of links to the network of US-based Islamic preacher Fethullah Gülen, who is accused by the Turkish government of orchestrating the July 15, 2016, coup attempt.
+In addition to that it attempts to tie the Gezi Park protests to the July 2016 coup attempt and to Kavala and Henri Barkey.
+Still, there is no evidence supporting these claims.

-Köksal Bayraktar stated that the Gezi Park protests were mentioned in over half of the new indictments and reminds that Kavala was acquitted of all charges in the Gezi trial.
+Koksal Bayraktar says the Gezi Park protests were mentioned in over half of the new indictments, yet he points out that Kavala was acquitted of all charges in the Gezi trial.

 Human rights organizations across the world have strongly criticized Kavala's arrest and said the charges are political.

 "Kavala has been detained for 38 months.
-We are faced with a situation that is against human rights," he added.
+We are faced with a situation that is against human rights," Bayraktar added.